 “The helicopter is being tasked with whatever the Forest Service requires it to do, for as long as it’s needed,” said Kelley.
 “That includes water drops, and transportation of firefighters and supplies.”

 Also, Portland, Oregon-headquartered Columbia Helicopters has assigned a twin rotor Vertol 107 to the Happy Camp Complex fire according to Todd Petersen, Vice-President, Marketing.
 Accompanied by three pilots, three mechanics and a fuel truck driver, the helicopter has been dropping water on the fire for the past two weeks on an exclusive use contract.

 Tom Eversole, Executive Director of the American Helicopter Services and Aerial Firefighting Association (AHSAFA) called the Happy Camp Complex fire another example of a trend toward wildland fires which are not only more destructive but of longer duration.
 “I think fires of this magnitude are going to become more the rule than the exception, which is why we need to assure a robust, private aerial firefighting industry going forward—especially as Congress continues to debate adequate funding for wildland fire protection.”

-CHI Aviation, Columbia Helicopters, Intermountain Helicopter, and Neptune Aviation Services are all members of AHSAFA, the national trade association representing the privately operated aerial firefighting industry in Washington.
+CHI Aviation, Columbia Helicopters, and Neptune Aviation Services are members of AHSAFA, the Washington, D.C.-based trade association representing the aerial firefighting industry.